What You Should Know About This Degree

 While we’re eager to see more social workers in the field, there are a couple details you should know before pursuing a Master’s in Social Work.

-The first two depend on your personal career choices, but if you’re not sure, reaching out to individual professors to ask about the nuances of each specialization can give you insight into whether it’s the right path for you.
+- Does this program offer the specialization I’m interested in?
+This depends on your personal career choices.
+If you’re not sure, reach out to individual professors to ask about the nuances of each specialization to determine whether it’s the right path for you.

 - Does my home state authorize this school for online education degrees?
 State authorizations vary both by state and by degree program, and not all states recognize the authority of others to administer online education.
 Be sure to research this subject thoroughly before applying to a particular program.